-I often turned to dad’s stereo to unwind after a chaotic day at school, on which I would master the art of ‘the mix-tape’.
+I often turned to dad’s stereo to unwind after a chaotic day at school, on which I would master the art of the ‘mix-tape’.
 As a child with cerebral palsy, handling vinyl was a challenge, so mix-tapes were the perfect way to liberate content whilst preserving the condition of the family’s LP collection.
 It was also a brilliant education and proved pivotal in nurturing what would become a lifelong obsession with audio.
 Determined to perfect the procedure, I started taking more care in cleaning the vinyl before playback, convinced my dad to spend money on a higher quality pickup, and identified the optimal recording levels and biases for the tape formulations I was using.
 These were upgraded over time too; I soon shunned basic ferrics in favour of chromes, which in turn suffered the same fate once I discovered metals – all textbook symptoms of the fledgling audiophile!

-I think I must have been one of the earliest adopters of computer audio when I ripped my most frequently played CDs to iTunes on my then G4 Mac in 2001.
-Despite the obvious limitations of MP3 and the noisy onboard 3.5mm analogue output, I saw the huge potential to ergonomically transform my listening experience.
-When I upgraded to a G5 Mac with larger hard drive and Toslink digital audio output, I ripped my entire CD collection in lossless format and got a true insight into just how close computer audio could get to standalone CD playback and at a fraction of the outlay.
+I suspect I was one of the earliest home adopters of computer audio when I ripped my most frequently played CDs to iTunes on my then G4 Mac in 2001.
+Despite the obvious limitations of MP3 and the noisy onboard DAC, I saw the huge potential to ergonomically transform my listening experience.
+When I upgraded to a G5 Mac with larger hard drive and Toslink digital audio output, I ripped my entire CD collection in lossless format and got an exciting glimpse into how close computer audio could get to standalone CD playback and at a fraction of the outlay.
 This was a game changer and from that moment onwards I did not look back.

-My passion remains the pursuit of audio fidelity, and my present philosophy is to choose upstream components that are sufficiently transparent, resolving and tonally neutral, and then rely on the transducers to add whatever character I may desire.
-Greater in importance than the transparency and resolution of the playback system is of course - and always will be - the artistic quality of the original performance and fidelity of its recording and mastering.
-The latter of which is the very reason I go to painstaking lengths to source the best-sounding mastering of any given title.
+My passion remains the pursuit of audio fidelity, and my present philosophy is to choose upstream components that are highly resolving and tonally neutral, and rely on the transducers to add whatever character I desire.
+The biggest drawback of a transparent system is of course its ability to reveal shortcomings in recording quality, which is why I go to great lengths to source the best mastering of any given album.
 This often means an early issue or an ‘audiophile-friendly’ reissue that is free from destructive modern mastering techniques such as dynamic range limiting – the bane of many popular releases of the last twenty years.